m13253/JKSN/README.md

 JKSN, prononced as Jackson, is an abbreviation of Jackson Compressed Serialize Notation, aims to be a binary serialization format compatible with JSON.

-It is suggested to use GZIP compression to get better results.
+JKSN stream can be further compressed with GZIP to get better results.

 File formats
 ------------